Repozirk/CarND-Vehicle-Detection-P5/writeup.md

 With implementation of adding bounding boxes over the last 10 frames of the video, the whole pipeline got more robust.
 The jitter disappeared and there where no false detections.
 A more professional approach to record bounding boxes would be the use of a class.
 The storage of previous bounding boxes was done with the "deque" function as suggested by my reviewer of the first submission.

-A optimzation of the classifier wouls increase of robustness as well, to avoid not detected vehicles from frame to frame.
+A optimzation of the classifier would increase of robustness as well, to avoid not detected vehicles from frame to frame.